Happy New Year to all, I wish you all excellent health and prosperity for a great year ahead.

 1. Guaranteed jobs.
 Myerson suggests the government guarantee jobs for all at a living wage.
 He doesn’t suggest how this will be paid for.
 (Hint: That is because taxes will drive it, and no one likes to discuss taxes.)
 But here is the greatest misunderstanding: “Imagine a world where people could contribute the skills that inspire them – teaching, tutoring, urban farming, cleaning up the environment, painting murals – rather than telemarketing or whatever other stupid tasks bosses need done to supplement their millions.”

 Well, that world exists.
 Entrepreneurship allows people to take what drives them and make a business out of that.
 In some cases, it is urban farming or wall murals.
 In other cases, folks can set up one of those “stupid” businesses like telemarketing.
 Nothing stops a person in this country from pursuing their passion and turning it into a business.
+If you do telemarketing then make sure to check the telephone marketing statutes.

 Ironically, guaranteeing a job takes away opportunity.
 The outcome sought is simply a job, not a successful business.
 Sure, you are guaranteed the chance to farm beets in Brooklyn, but your ability to take that skill and make it into something where you can grow it, hire workers and sell those beets to a bigger crowd is diminished because the government is removing any barriers to other people getting into your business.
 It is subsidizing your competition, thus crushing your opportunities for growth.
 Supporting free-market entrepreneurship rewards your work by allowing you to prosper and grow.
 A guaranteed job doesn’t create an equal opportunity (which entrepreneurship already provides), but rather an equal outcome, which is anathema to an entrepreneurial society.